HackYourFutureBelgium/diy/README.md

 # Do it Yourself: HYF

-A guide to using our matierals to run your own courses, coming soon!
+A guide to using the repositories in this organization matierals to run your own HYF, coming soon!

+In the mean time, check out [Start a Code School](https://hackyourfuture.gitbooks.io/startacodeschool/content/) by HYF Amsterdam.